/biodivine-aeon-py

 • [Static linking] Run maturin develop --features static-z3 to do the same, but with a static version of Z3.

 If the build passes, you should be able to use the library on your local machine.
-Feel free to also install jupyter notebooks and test the library in the interactive environment (or on one of the examples).
+Feel free to also install Jupyter notebooks and test the library in the interactive environment (or on one of the examples).

 Publishing

-Finally, you may want to release an alpha/beta version of the library to test that everything is working correctly on all platforms (builds are notoriously finicky in these situations, since we essentially have to build for multiple platforms and multiple versions of Python).
+Finally, you may want to release an alpha/beta version of the library to test that everything is working correctly on all platforms (builds are notoriously finicky in these situations, since we essentially have to build for every platform and multiple versions of Python).
 Fortunately, the CI is set up to automatically build and publish the library on all relevant platforms every time a new tag is pushed.

 Before you publish a new version, make sure that the build works at least on your own machine.
-Then, make sure to update the library versions in all build files.
+Then, make sure to update the library versions in all the build files.
 Specifically, you should update the version in pyproject.toml (publishing on PyPI), cargo.toml (Rust crate version, not published at the moment), and conda/meta.yml (publishing on Anaconda).

 Not everything is relevant for every publishing method, but it is generally a good idea to update all files to ensure consistency.
 For pyproject.toml and conda/meta.yml, you can use suffix aX to indicate that the version is an "alpha" version (e.g. 0.4.0a2).
 In Cargo.toml, you have to use -alphaX instead (e.g. 0.4.0-alpha2).

-Finally, either create a new git tag and push it, or create a new github release with the new tag.
+Finally, either create a new git tag and push it, or create a new GitHub release with the new tag.
 Ideally, the tag should be equivalent to the Rust crate version (e.g. 0.4.0-alpha2).

-If the build fails and you want to fix it, you can actually reuse the same tag: Once you've made the changes, delete the tag locally and push the change (this may need a force push, but since you are the only person using this tag, it should be ok).
+If the build fails, and you want to fix it, you can actually reuse the same tag: Once you've made the changes, delete the tag locally and push the change (this may need a force push, but since you are the only person using this tag, it should be ok).
 Then create the tag again and push it again.
 It should be also possible to overwrite the tag directly.

-Once everything is working as expected, you can remove the alpha suffixes and properly release a new version (in which case, please include a detailed changelog in the release description on github).
+Once everything is working as expected, you can remove the alpha suffixes and properly release a new version (in which case, please include a detailed changelog in the release description on GitHub).